Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Blockchain

-Manages blocks, chain state, and handles block production with various mining strategies.
+Manages blocks, chain state, forked block lookup, and block production (auto, interval, manual mining).

 // Access via